-First things first – Delta does NOT have an award chart.
-When you run an award search, the price is whatever Delta says it is.
-That makes it hard to know how many miles you should save for an award ticket.
+When you run an award search for an award ticket on Delta, the price is whatever Delta says it is, because Delta has no award chart.
+That makes it hard to know how many miles you need for a flight.

-Delta is the best airline, as far as operations, with arguably the worst loyalty program.
-It’s not worthless, but does require finesse.
-There are a couple of ways to gauge how many miles to collect when you have a travel goal.
+Although Delta is considered the best airline, as far as operations are concerned, it arguably has the worst loyalty program.
+It’s not worthless but requires some finesse to gauge how many miles you need to collect when you have a travel goal.

-Delta really wants each mile to be worth 1 cent each, and bases their award prices on the cash cost of the ticket, along with other “factors.”
+Delta really wants each mile to be worth 1 cent each, and bases award prices on the cash cost of the ticket, along with other “factors.”
 But you can still get outsized value and great deals if you know what to look for.
+Even better, all three personal Delta Amex cards are offering increased welcome bonuses through Oct.
+30, 2019:

-The Delta award chart is a strange bird – and exists only in theory.
+The Delta award chart exists only in theory.
 Getting a good price is a combination of:

 - Being flexible with your dates